 The figure shows the anode characteristic graph of a 12Ax7 vacuum tube.
 Red line is the DC loadline of the concertina phase splitter.
 Green line is its AC loadline.
 Pink line is the loadline of the input stage.
 Operating point, as well as operating intervals are reported.

 We already mentioned that the maximum possible peak amplitude of the input signal to the power stage is 12V.
 Anode and cathode of the concertina phase splitter should be able to move from their quiescent voltage of such quantity.
 The voltage indicated in the anode characteristic graph, in Figure 51, represents the voltage measured between the anode and the cathode of the vacuum tube.
 In a concertina, when anode voltage increases, cathode voltage decreases of the same quantity.
 This means that when the anode voltage increases of 12V, the cathode decreases of exactly the same amount.
 Therefore, the maximum voltage increase measured between anode and cathode, with respect to the quiescent voltage, is 24V.
 The orange and cyan spots, in Figure 51, highlights the maximum and minimum anode to cathode voltage (+24V/-24V with respect to the quiescent voltage), which correspond to the 12V output signals seen at the anode and the cathode.
-This interval represent the operating range of the concertina phase splitter, when providing the power stage with the needed signal for maximum output power.
-We can see that the operating range is in a rather linear area, and has a reasonable distance from the vacuum tube saturation, reached when Vg=0.
+This interval represents the operating range of the concertina phase splitter, when providing the power stage with the needed signal for maximum output power.
+We can see that the operating range is in a rather linear area and has a reasonable distance from the vacuum tube saturation, reached when Vg=0.

 In Section 4.2.2, we already mentioned that the voltage gain of the concertina phase splitter is A=0.98.
 Expressed in dB we have Adb=20∙log(0.98)=-0.18 dB.